Mile 74: Chicago (DPRT)

 First visit: Dec.
 12, 2022 Public trail?
 Yes Private land?
 Yes Miles walked: 3.4 miles

-But, to quote the immortal Rodney Dangerfield, the Des Plaines River gets no respect.
-Unless, that is, you live in the O’Hare neighborhood, split between the 38th and 41st wards on the city’s far northwest side.
-Residents in this area drive over the river on Higgins, Lawrence, Irving Park Rd. or Belmont.
-Many more Chicagoans drive over it on the Kennedy Expressway here.
+But for all that, most Chicagoans probably don’t realize the Des Plaines River actually flows within the city, and that assumes they’ve even heard of it.
+Unless, that is, they live in the O’Hare neighborhood, split between the 38th and 41st wards on the city’s far northwest side.
+Chances are that residents in this area drive over the river on Higgins, Lawrence, Irving Park Rd. or Belmont.
+Many more Chicagoans drive over it on the Kennedy Expressway.
 It’s also the only place where one of the city’s iconic el lines passes over the river.

 Trailus Interruptus